rails hotwire frontend

 <!-- No page reload, instant transition -->

-2. Turbo Frames: Scoped Updates
+2. Turbo Frames: scoped updates

 Turbo Frames update specific parts of the page without full refreshes.
 Wrap any section in a turbo_frame_tag, and clicks within that frame only replace that section - the rest of the page stays untouched.